-At least in story order — while X taking a beam saber through the chest in The Day Of Sigma cues a Moment of Awesome, it's also reminiscent of...something more permanent that happened to him later on, especially considering the parallels drawn by one character between Sigma and Elpizo.
+At least in story order — while X taking a beam saber through the chest in The Day Of Sigma cues a Moment of Awesome, it's also reminiscent of something more permanent that happened to him later on, especially considering the parallels drawn by one character between Sigma and Elpizo.

-Similarly, in the same OVA, Sigma launches a missile strike against Abel City (although with the intention of giving Reploids a future).
+In the same OVA, Sigma launches a missile strike against Abel City (although with the intention of giving Reploids a future).
 In Zero 3, the Neo Arcadian Government (specifically Copy X and Dr. Weil) launched a missile strike against Area Z-3038, a human population, of which the missile contained Omega, so they could acquire the Dark Elf, an action that was implied to have resulted in severe casualties in the city.

 Also, in X4, Sigma tells General that humanity, and by extension the Maverick Hunters, are perfectly willing to destroy anything that doesn't obey humanity absolutely.
 The Zero series shows just how correct Sigma turned out to be, with the main bad guy in Zero 3 even stating that humanity enjoys controlling everything, considering it to be the ultimate joy.
-However, he, Weil, is the only human shown to feel that way, and ironically, is almost exactly like Sigma in terms of his megalomania, self-serving morality, and appetite for death and destruction, the only real difference being Weil's bigoted against Reploidkind where Sigma looked down on humanity.
+However, he, Weil, is the only human shown to feel that way, and ironically, is almost exactly like Sigma in terms of his megalomania, self-serving morality, and appetite for death and destruction, the only real difference being Weil's bigoted against Reploidkind whereas Sigma looked down on humanity.

 The X3 finale.
 X scrambles desperately away from Sigma to avoid possession and freaks out at a dead end, then Dr. Doppler or Zero shows up and gives his life (minus the sacrifice in Zero's case) so that Sigma will not infect X with The Virus and take over everything with all the wonderful armors and weapons and whatnot.
 It turns out, Sigma can't actually do any of this; the whole thing was pointless.
 However, X5 establishes that critical infection causes harm to X, so Sigma still could've killed him by trying to infect him.

 Martei, a mermaid-based Reploid who becomes X's Love Interest in the manga, was introduced before the release of Mega Man 9, which included mermaid Robot Master Splash Woman.
 The original Mega Man is sometimes shipped with her.

-Egregion, the enormous dragon intro stage Boss in X4, who was originally named Eregion.
+Egregion, the enormous dragon intro stage boss in X4, who was originally named Eregion.
 Apparently named from one of J.R.R.
-Tolkien's works, yet it also brings to mind another piece of literature...
+Tolkien's works, yet it also brings to mind another piece of literature.